hunterae/blocks/docs/_includes/overview/defining_and_rendering.md

 With Blocks, you can define a Block of code for later rendering using 3 different strategies.
 Rendering that Block of code is done with the same call for each strategy.

-{% include responsive_image.html link="images/BlockRendering.png" %}
+{% include responsive_image.html link="assets/images/BlockRendering.png" %}

 ### Strategy 1 - Defining with a Ruby Block

-A Block may be defined as a standard Ruby block (which includes Ruby Blocks, Procs, and Lambdas):
+A Block may be defined as a standard Ruby block (which may be a Ruby Block, Proc, or Lambda):

 ```erb
 <% blocks.define :my_block do %>